Skip to content

 domain string Yes The domain name, e.g. example.com

-start_url string Yes The URL where the crawler should begin
+start_url string Yes The URL where the crawler begins

 Response (201 Created):